• Skip to main content

 A little history

-While I've largely followed this original pavlova recipe, I recommend you keep reading this post until you reach the tested and tweaked version in the recipe card at the bottom of this post.
+I've included a picture of Nana Ling's recipe, likely one of the first handwritten records of this iconic recipe, below.
+While I've largely followed this original pavlova recipe, I recommend you keep reading this post and follow the recipe card at the bottom of this post.
 There are plenty of hints and tips to discover as you scroll and note, in particular, that I've tweaked the cooking time slightly to suit modern ovens.

 I've used the exact ingredients Nana Ling lists in her original recipe: